-- Practical Law Beyond Brexit: the legal implications - LexisLibrary's Brexit tools
+Practical Law - Beyond Brexit: the legal implications Lexis - Brexit tools

-You can also check commentaries on the law in the United Kingdom, such as textbooks, looseleads and journals.
+You can also check commentaries on the law in the United Kingdom, such as textbooks, looseleafs and journals.
 Most of them reflect the changes related to Brexit and contain useful information specific for the given legal problem or area of law.